 - A letter from the Borrego Springs Community Sponsor Group to the Borrego Basin Groundwater Sustainability Agency posted 19 May 2019.

-Borrego Springs Community Sponsor Group Comments on the Draft Groundwater Sustainability Plan (GSP) for the Borrego Valley Groundwater Basin including no reductions in water use for the municipal sector, front loading reductions in water use so that more water is saved in the early years of the plan, immediate implementation of mandatory metering for all pumpers, imposition of mandatory water quality monitoring, and others.
+Borrego Springs Community Sponsor Group Comments on the Draft Groundwater Sustainability Plan (GSP) for the Borrego Valley Groundwater Basin including demands for no reductions in water use for the municipal sector, front loading reductions in water use so that more water is saved in the early years of the plan, immediate implementation of mandatory metering for all pumpers, imposition of mandatory water quality monitoring, and others.

 - A message from Ray Shindler to the editor of the Borrego Sun posted 19 May 2019.